 Ta3mal Employability Portal

 In early 2013, Silatech introduced Qatar's first employability and entrepreneurship portal, Qatar Ta3mal, supporting young people in Qatar in making the transition to entrepreneurship or employment.
-Extending the success of other Ta3mal country portals in Egypt, Tunisia and Iraq, the Qatar Ta3mal portal connects youth to the many employability and entrepreneurship opportunities and resources available in Qatar, providing them online resources, guidance and support.
-The site even allows young people access to over 500 online courses, including around 25 that have been Arabized.
+Continuing the success of other Ta3mal country portals in Egypt, Qatar, Iraq, and Tunisia, Algeria, Palestine, Morocco and Jordan, the Qatar Ta3mal portal connects youth to the many employment and entrepreneurship opportunities and resources available in Qatar, providing them online resources, guidance and support.
+Through a partnership with Bayt.com, hundreds of available entry-level jobs are listed on the site.
+Qatar Ta3mal even allows young people access to over 500 online courses, including many that have been Arabized.
 Qatar Ta3mal complements the Bedaya Center's physical presence in Doha as a walk-in career center.

 Ta3mal on Facebook